 History

-The starting point can be placed at the time of the Let’s Stop One Rifle at a Time campaign that we launched in Parma in 1993 to welcome and support deserters from war in the former Yugoslavia.
-After the fall of the Berlin Wall we discovered that the wars were not decreasing, on the contrary they seemed to increase and were coming very close.
-These are the years of the shocking explosion of the war in the former Yugoslavia.
+The starting point can be traced back to the Let’s Stop One Rifle at a Time campaign that we launched in Parma in 1993 to welcome and support deserters from war in the former Yugoslavia.
+After the fall of the Berlin Wall, it became evident that wars were not decreasing, on the contrary they seemed to be escalating and drawing closer.
+These were the years of the shocking explosion of the war in the former Yugoslavia.

-Many groups in Italy, particularly in relation to ICS (Italian Solidarity Consortium), were committed against the war, and alongside the civilian population were experimenting with a form of “bottom-up diplomacy”.
-All European states condemned this conflict, but did nothing to resolve it diplomatically.
-Although Italy has never given itself a law on asylum, it had approved an unusual and very positive law: law 390/92 which, in article 2, established that deserters and conscientious objectors from the former Yugoslavia had the right to protection in Italy.
+Many groups in Italy, particularly those associated with ICS (Italian Solidarity Consortium), took a strong stance against the war.
+They stood in solidarity with the civilian population and experimented with a form of “bottom-up diplomacy”.
+While all European states condemned the conflict, but did nothing to resolve it diplomatically.
+Although Italy has never given itself a law on asylum, it had approved an unusual and highly progressive measure: law 390/92.
+Article 2 of this law established that deserters and conscientious objectors from the former Yugoslavia had the right to protection in Italy.

 THE ORIGINS

-Despite having a suitable law, Italy had not arranged for the reception.
+Despite the existence of an appropriate law, Italy had not implemented structures to facilitate reception.
 Actually, many young deserters were rejected at the border and, despite the law, were expelled from Italy.
 Dzevad’s case marked a turning point for us: a Bosnian boy, who fled from enlistment, arrived in Udine, and from there was expelled.
 We welcomed him and made the appeal for him between Parma, Udine, and Turin.
-The lawyer who treated him was the president of ASGI, which is the Association for Legal Studies on Immigration.
+The lawyer handling his case was the president of ASGI, which is the Association for Legal Studies on Immigration.
 We won the appeal.

 From then on, we continued to welcome

-After the former Yugoslavs, it was time to aid the Kurds.
-Some evidence began to take shape: in Italy, the absence of an organic law on asylum explained the lack of state reception facilities and, therefore, left asylum seekers to fend for themselves.
-The commitment to volunteering was not enough, for then it was necessary to put pressure on the state to fulfill its duty of hospitality.
-The associations could succeed in involving the most attainable institutions: the municipalities, the provinces.
-It was also necessary to be able to protect, especially legally, the rights of foreigners.
-The matter was not part of the courses belonging to the faculty of law, there were very few expert lawyers in Italy.
+After the former Yugoslavs, we turned the attention to aiding the Kurds.
+A clear pattern began to emerge: in Italy, the absence of a comprehensive asylum law explained the lack of state reception facilities, leaving asylum seekers to fend for themselves.
+Volunteer efforts, while invaluable, were insufficient.
+It became necessary to pressure the state to fulfill its duty of hospitality.
+Associations could succeed in involving the most attainable institutions, such as municipalities and provinces.
+Moreover, it became necessary to provide legal protection for the rights for foreigners.
+Italian law faculties did not include courses on immigration law, and there were very few expert lawyers in the country.

-We were able to share these issues with other associations, foreigners, and Italians as well as with trade unions.
-In 1999, with the support of Forum Solidarity (Parma Volunteer Service Center), we promoted the Immigration Asylum and Citizenship project which had among its actions: training and an in-depth course aimed at legal practitioners in the matter inherent to the condition juridical law of foreigners in Italy which was led by ASGI and held at the University of Parma.
-That was only the first course, we would organize even more in the following years.
+We addressed these issues by working with other associations, both foreign and italian, as well as trade unions.
+In 1999, with the support of Forum Solidarity (Parma Volunteer Service Center), we launched the Immigration Asylum and Citizenship project which had among its actions: training and an in-depth course aimed at legal practitioners on the legal status and rights of foreigners in Italy.
+The course was led by ASGI and held at the University of Parma.
+This was only the first of many such courses that we organized in subsequent years.

 OUR FORMATION

--a legal archive, therefor, a center of open study;
+-a legal archive, therefor, a center for open study;

--a center of expertise and knowledge to provide support for immigrants and foster solidarity
+-a hub of expertise and knowledge to provide support to immigrants and foster solidarity;

 -a place for self-help;

--a meeting place for foreigners: to reunite communities, to express their various cultures, where (at our multimedia center) it is possible to read books or watch films in their native tongue.
+-a meeting place for foreigners: uniting communities and celebrating diverse cultures.
+Through our multimedia center, foreigners can read books or watch films in their native languages.

-CIAC adheres to direct relations with Ics and Asgi.
+CIAC maintains close relations with Ics and Asgi.

 In 2001, the Turkish-Neapolitan law allowed municipalities to obtain funding for projects aimed at integrating foreigners.
-In response, CIAC proposed two projects:
+CIAC responded with two projects:

 -Immigration asylum and citizenship, in collaboration with seven municipalities in the Parma region.
-The goal of respecting the rights of foreigners calls for the widespread distribution of legal skills and materials between municipal employees and the opening (from scratch) of an information desk oriented towards foreigners in each of the 7 districts, directly managed with the support and consult of CIAC lawyers for more complex cases;
+This project sought to distribute legal knowledge and resources to municipal employees and establish information desks for foreigners in each district, managed with CIAC’s legal support for complex cases

--Hospitality for asylum applicants and refugees in need, with the commune of Sala Baganza.
+-Hospitality for asylum applicants and refugees in need, with the Municipality of Sala Baganza.

 OUR HELP DESKS